reneFrings/cssCards/README.md

 # CSS Cards

-Simple cards with hover effect.
+Simple responsive cards with hover/touch effect.
 The card slides up and shows the text underneath.
 Created with only with CSS, no JS.

 # Note